 Barlow (1997) argues that information is entitled to moral consideration in virtue of being alive.
 On his view, information is a form of life with a claim to be free that is grounded in interests and “wants” of its own.
 As he puts the point, information objects “are life forms in every respect but a basis in the carbon atom.
 They self-reproduce, they interact with their surroundings and adapt to them, they mutate, they persist.”
 Further, these living information objects have some sort of interest in being made available to everyone free of charge.

-According to some, permitting intellectual property rights are inconsistent with our commitment to freedom of thought and speech (Nimmer 1970; Hettinger 1989; Waldron 1993).
+According to some, promoting intellectual property rights is inconsistent with our commitment to freedom of thought and speech (Nimmer 1970; Hettinger 1989; Waldron 1993).
+Closely associated with this argument is the position that individuals have a right to knowledge and intellectual property institutions interfere with this basic right.
 Hettinger argues that intellectual property “restricts methods of acquiring ideas (as do trade secrets), it restricts the use of ideas (as do patents), and it restricts the expression of ideas (as do copyrights)—restrictions undesirable for a number of reasons” (Hettinger 1989).
 Hettinger singles out trade secrets as the most troublesome because, unlike patents and copyrights, they do not require disclosure.

-Three sorts of replies have been offered to this kind of worry (Himma 2006, Moore 2010, 2012).
-The first notes that it is the incentives found in providing limited protection that fosters the creation and dissemination of information—a system of intellectual property protection may cause restricted access in the short run, but overall, the commons of thought and expression is enhanced.
+Three sorts of replies have been offered to this kind of worry (Himma 2006; Moore 2012).
+While we focus on the free speech argument against intellectual property, right to know arguments fall prey to similar objections.
+The first objection notes that it is the incentives found in providing limited protection that fosters the creation and dissemination of information—a system of intellectual property protection may cause restricted access in the short run, but overall, the commons of thought and expression is enhanced.

 Second, it is not at all clear that free speech is so presumptively weighty that it nearly always trumps other values.
-Shouting at someone over a bullhorn all day is not something we would countenance as protected free speech (Moore 2010, 2012).
+Shouting at someone over a bullhorn all day is not something we would countenance as protected free speech.
 Hate speech, obscene expressions, sexual harassment, and broadcasting private medical information about others are each examples of speech that we are willing to limit for various reasons—perhaps intellectual property rights can be viewed in this light.

 Finally, consider the contentious, yet established, idea/expression rule of copyright.
 Copyright only applies to fixed expressions, not to the ideas that may make up a fixed expression.
-For example, someone may read Darwin's original writings on evolution, express these ideas in her own words, and obtain a copyright in the new expression.
-This individual may be guilty of plagiarism, but so long as her expressions are not copied from Einstein's original or substantially similar to the original, she can obtain a copyright (Moore 2012).
+For example, someone may read Darwin’s original writings on evolution, express these ideas in her own words, and obtain a copyright in the new expression.
+This individual may be guilty of plagiarism, but so long as her expressions are not copied from Darwin’s original or substantially similar to the original, she can obtain a copyright.
+Copyrights and patents require disclosure and thus the ideas that make up these intellectual works may be discussed and analyzed.

-Beyond challenging whether the notion of “society” employed in this view is clear enough to carry the weight that the argument demands, critics have questioned the view that societies can be owed something or that they can own or deserve something (Spooner 1855; Nozick 1974; Moore 2001, 2010, 2012).
-Lysander Spooner writes
+Beyond challenging whether the notion of “society” employed in this view is clear enough to carry the weight that the argument demands, critics have questioned the view that societies can be owed something or that they can own or deserve something (Spooner 1855; Nozick 1974; Moore 2012).
+Lysander Spooner writes:

 “What rights society has, in ideas, which they did not produce, and have never purchased, it would probably be very difficult to define; and equally difficult to explain how society became possessed of those rights.
 It certainly requires something more than assertion, to prove that by simply coming to a knowledge of certain ideas—the products of individual labor—society acquires any valid title to them, or, consequently, any rights in them” (Spooner 1855).